Pharmaceutical internship and practical year for pharmacists

 Our mission is to manufacture medicines for the global market.
 The most important therapeutic areas for the pharmaceutical products produced in Supply Center Leverkusen are cardiovascular diseases, oncology, diabetes, antibiotics and hematology.

 As a sales and marketing company for Bayer, Bayer Vital GmbH markets the medicinal products of the Consumer Health and Pharmaceuticals divisions and the veterinary medicinal products of the Animal Health business unit in Germany.
 Bayer Vital offers around 10 pharmaceutical internships every year, giving you the opportunity to gain wide-ranging insights into various company units.
-During an internship, you can work in the Pharmacovigilance unit and focus on drug safety, carry out your own project in regulatory affairs or quality management, or familiarize yourself with the medical departments.
+During an internship, you can work in the Pharmacovigilance unit and focus on drug safety and drug approval, carry out your own project in regulatory affairs or quality management, or familiarize yourself with the medical departments.
 These medical departments might include the Scientific Affairs department, where you would busy yourself with creating, assessing and interpreting studies; the Medical Information department, where you would handle miscellaneous queries from customers, doctors and pharmacists; or the Medical Science Liaison department (MSL), in which you would support the MSL managers in their daily work alongside experts and at congresses.
 We also offer internships in various marketing and sales positions.

 If you want to gain unique insights into the manufacture, filling and/or packaging of our products or into quality control at a global leader in the pharma sector during the course of your pharmaceutical internship, and to come away with a great deal of valuable experience, apply for a place at one of our many locations using the online application form.